Donald Trump ordered by judge to face fraud trial in New York - ExBulletin

 Donald Trump ordered by judge to face fraud trial in New York

-A New York judge said on Friday that former US President Donald Trump faces a lawsuit from the state attorney general accusing him of fraudulently overstating the assets of his namesake real estate company and his own worth. net.
+NEW YORK (Reuters) – A New York judge said on Friday that former U.S. President Donald Trump faces a lawsuit from the state attorney general accusing him of fraudulently overstating his company’s assets eponymous real estate and his own net worth.

-Attorney General Letitia James sued Trump, his adult children Donald Jr., Eric and Ivanka, and the Trump Organization last September over an alleged scheme to inflate Trump’s assets by billions of dollars over a decade of lies to banks and insurers, in what she called mind-boggling fraud.

-For all the latest headlines, follow our Google News channel online or through the app.

 Manhattan State Supreme Court Judge Arthur Engoron dismissed defense claims that James waited too long to file a lawsuit, failed to establish fraud and should have better justified the charges. $250 million in damages it was seeking.